BlaiseTzy/blaises-custom-font/README.md

 # creation
 this font was created purely through my own handwriting. as of today, it currently supports all **uppercase and lowercase** characters, **normal, subscript and superscript numbers**, and a bit more.

+Q: will the font support more characters? likely, but it's still a work in progress, and it's quite recent.

 ### licensing
 this github and the following .ttf file is licensed by the **SIL OFL v1.1 license**. you may use, study, and redistribute the font file, with credits to the author/creator of the font.